raspberrypilearning/blockscad-pendant/en/step_5.md

 ## Add a hanging hoop

-Now, add a small hanging hoop that you can thread a cord through to made a necklace.
+Now, add a small hanging hoop through which you can thread a cord to make a necklace.

-Tip: This design adds a small hoop that can be used with elastic necklace thread.
-If you have a bigger cord or chain, you can adapt the design to create a bigger hanging hoop.
+Tip: This code adds a small hoop that can be used with elastic necklace thread.
+If you have a bigger cord or chain, you can adapt the code to create a bigger hanging hoop.

 --- task ---
 Add a small hanging hoop that you can put a thread through.

-Click the `[+]` on the union block to add another section.
+Click the `[+]` on the `union` block to add another section.

 ![screenshot](images/pendant-hang.png)